InfoSecInnovations/project-fantastic/README.md

 ## Getting Started

 To install Fantastic, simply create a directory where you want to run the server from and run `npx fantastic-cli init`.
+Depending on the authentication system used, you may have to configure an admin account.

 Once Fantastic has been installed, use `npm start` as administrator to run it.
 You can access the client at `localhost:5000` by default.
-If using the default authentication module, you can log in with the username `admin` and the password `changeme`.
-It is strongly advised to change this to a stronger password if other people have access to your network, as a Fantastic admin can perform important modifications to your machine's configuration!

 Currently supported browsers:
   - Google Chrome